BPMSoftwareSolutions/renderx-plugins-demo/docs/adr/ADR-0033 — Plugin-Served, Data-Driven E2E for Thin Host.md

 2. Pilot with 1–2 plugins
    - Add `/test/manifest.json` and `/test/driver.html` in pilot plugins.
    - Implement 3–5 smoke scenarios each using normalized steps/asserts.
-   - Create generic Playwright suite to discover and run scenarios.
+  - Create generic Cypress spec to discover and run scenarios.

 3. Scale and harden
    - Add tags, capability negotiation, and skip/only controls.